jgmalcolm/jgmalcolm.github.io/_posts/2016-01-24-systematic-reviews.md

 export to EPS and then [convert to TIFF][zamzar] if the journal requires that format.

+**Blinded by significance.** As you're sorting through studies, avoid the urge to only hunt for significant findings.
+Your job is to report the facts.
+It may seem sexy to report that some procedure has significant complications, but if your data turns out to show no significance then it's okay to report that there was no significant difference.
+It's okay for your systematic review to simply report that you found no significant results.
+That's still a contribution.
+As you're gathering data, it's important you don't unintentionally start to filter results.

 **Meta-analysis.** While you can rely on RevMan to handle your pooling, you should read about the Mantel-Haenszel method it uses.
 I highly recommend setting up some toy problems in a spreadsheet so you know each step of